Skip to main content

 Update cadence

-Every review is re-checked against current law, current company fee schedules, and current complaint records at minimum every six months.
-Material changes between scheduled reviews — for example, a statutory change, a new regulator action, or a substantial revision of a company’s product — trigger an interim review and an updated “Last reviewed” date.
+Every review is re-checked against current law, company fee schedules, account-opening materials, complaint records, regulator actions, and category changes at minimum every six months.
+Material changes between scheduled reviews — for example, a statutory change, new regulator action, major company-fee change, new affiliate relationship, or substantial revision of a company’s product — trigger an interim review.

 Editorial independence